 I grew up in the city of Nairobi in the early to late 80s.
 It’s one reason I am the kind of person I am today.
 It was like a city on the hill.
 I lived mostly in government housing with a garden, fruit trees and chickens.

 I attended what was called Morning Show movies on Saturday mornings, rowed boats after the morning movie and then went swimming at a school swimming pool that would be open to the public in the afternoon and i wouldn't have spent a dollar for the whole day.
-On a good weekends when we started early enough, we would still have time to go to city park to use the swing, walk around City Park and also feed the monkeys.
+On a good weekends when we started early enough, we would still have time to go to city park to use the swings, walk around City Park and also feed the monkeys.
+The biggest attraction at City Park, located on eastern outskirts of Nairobi, was a mace made of neatly hedged green concentric circles.
+The object was to get to the center of the big circle by overcoming all the dead ends strategically placed all the circles.
+The park was full of huge indigenous trees that made a wonderful habitat for monkeys.
 I cannot remember any single time I went to any of those places alone.
 We were always a number of boys .

-Other times we would play soccer, walk to the library, walk around the down town area or even catch a play at the national theater.
-Then there were relatives to visit and soccer matches to watch at the city stadium.
+Other times we would play soccer, walk to the library near Kenyatta Hospital , walk around the down town area or even catch a play at National Theater.
+Then there were relatives to visit and soccer matches to watch at the City Stadium.
 If all those failed for one reason or another, I would catch radio theater on the radio at 10.00 am and then listen to soccer matches on radio while seated on the porch I had cleaned earlier that morning along with my uniforms for the week.
 I barely had more than 5 pairs of trousers and 7 shirts.
 It was a modest life but full of culture and life.
 Each year, I spent three months at the farm with my mother, kinfolks and village fellows.
 I would have time to immerse myself in multigenerational relationships with my grandparent’s and eat mostly what we grew.
 Nowadays, my children want to go on vacation and to the beach.
 I digress.

 Those were things that were available for us even though we never considered ourselves rich.
 While it wasn’t perfect.
 It's a heck of a life.
 Even the occasional thief captured and beaten by a mob still speaks to a collective sense of justice that would fade with time.The biggest upheaval in my time in Nairobi was an attempted coup in 1982, a story for another day.

 Now I am grown and I am probably the age my father was when I first moved to the city.
+My father and his business partner had a building in the old part of Nairobi and ran a restaurant, bar and lodging there.
+The area was the cultural heartbeat of my community in terms of music and food.
+Indian presence was still significant, though declining; that meant an equally significant influence of Indian spices on our food.
+There was a big spice shop diagonally across from my father’s business that ground curry powder and other spices for the whole day.
+One was hit by a strong aromatic smell of curry as the passed the store and the aromas would a few shops in each direction.
 I remember the many freedom fighters that I got a chance to hang around whenever my father would insist that I accompany him to many business meeting and social gathering where he would often be one of the featured speakers.
 I would have never imagined then that I too would end up following in my father’s footsteps .

 Well, here I am.
 Like my father before me, i find mystery in contemplative moments.
 It wasn't often that my father was just alone but there are times I could obviously tell that he was a bothered man.
 I remember once asking him if all was alright and he would keep me waiting for what felt like a whole season before offering a vague answer.
 Today is such a moment.
 The world is more like a war zone or atleast one on the verge of a transition.
 It’s not just the men, but everyone from the children, to the youth, we are hodgepodge of confusion.

 As I spend my day today in deep thought.
 I will be meditating on saliva.
-I have been reaching deep into the recess of my memories of things I was taught, onb served but couldn’t understand.
-My indigenous community has a lot of lessons I draw from during this time.
+I have been reaching deep into the recess of my memories of things I was taught, and observed but couldn’t understand.
+My indigenous community has a lot of lessons I can draw from during such a time.
 There was plenty of wisdom in plain sight and in plain words or sound.
 Consider the etymology of the word for saliva which is “Mata”.
 The first part of the word “Ma” means truth.
 “Ma” is also the prefix in the word for mother, which is “Maitu”.

 I thefore meditated about the quality of saliva that i inherited from my parents and all the nurturing that saliva received by being infused by the microbiome of the people I interacted with by simply being in their presence, eating together and eating each other’s food.
 We never ordered any food cooked outside the home whenever we visited our friends and relatives .